stephw-tib/pid4nfdi-training/docs/source/igsn.rst

 What support documentation is available for IGSN IDs?
 -----------------------------------------------------

-In addition to the IGSN e.V. website, DataCite has drafted specific IGSN ID documentation on its Support site: `<https://support.datacite.org/docs/about-igsn-ids-for-material-samples>`_.
+In addition to the `IGSN e.V. website <https://www.igsn.org/>`_, DataCite has drafted specific IGSN ID documentation on its `Support site: <https://support.datacite.org/docs/about-igsn-ids-for-material-samples>`_.

 Who do I contact to find out more about IGSN IDs?